2025 ACT Updates: Latest Changes to the Exam

 When is the ACT changing?

-Changes to the ACT go into effect at different times depending on where and how test-takers plan to take the exam.
-Starting in April 2025, all students who choose to take the ACT National Online test will be able to take advantage of the test enhancements.
+The latest changes to the ACT go into effect at different times depending on where and how test-takers plan to take the exam.
+Starting in April 2025, all students who choose to take the ACT National Online on a Saturday will be able to take advantage of the test enhancements.
 Next, in September 2025, all students taking the ACT on a Saturday, either online or on paper, will experience the new test.
 Lastly, in Spring 2026, schools and districts will have these options available.

 When will the new ACT test registration become available?